webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 greater risk of denial of service attack.
 While requests from application servers can be indirectly attributed to user agents, this is not always efficient or even sufficient.
-Providing more information about the application server more directly to a push service allows the push service to better distinguish between legitimate and bogus requests.
+Providing more information about the application server directly to a push service allows the push service to better distinguish between legitimate and bogus requests.

 Additionally, this design also relies on endpoint secrecy as any application server in possession of the endpoint is able to send messages, albeit without